The Best Adrenal Belly Fat Diet: How To Lose That Stubborn Adrenal Belly

 Researchers think that an increase in cortisol levels from stress can cause weight gain, especially around your midsection.

-Additionally, elevated cortisol levels can stimulate insulin release and increase blood sugar levels.
-The result?
-An increase in appetite.
+Additionally, elevated cortisol levels can stimulate insulin release and increase blood sugar levels, resulting in an increase in appetite.

 That increased appetite doesn’t help when you’re trying to get your weight under control.